 - Turning on OS X’s built-in support for writing to NTFS.
 Doing so requires some confidence, as the process isn’t entirely user-friendly – and needs to be re-done for every NTFS drive you wish to mount.
 Check out this blog post by Prateek V. Joshi for more information.

 - Install software that automatically allows you to read every NTFS drive.
 This is the simplest option, and it’s what I’m going to outline below.

-Below I’ll outline the easy-to-use paid options (one of which you can get from MakeUseOf Rewards) and a slightly-more-complex free alternative.
+Below I’ll outline the easy-to-use paid options and a slightly-more-complex free alternative.

 Using Commercial Software

 Let’s go over the easiest way to solve this problem first: commercial software.
 Paragon NTFS for Mac is easy to install, and enables NTFS writing almost instantly.
 Once it’s installed you won’t even notice it’s there, save for a single entry in your OS X preferences window.

 Paragon isn’t the only paid software for the job out there – Tuxera (which maintains the free solution outlined below) offers similar software for 25 euros ($31).
 Check out Tuxera.com for more information.

 Prefer a free alternative?
 NTFS-3G is an open source driver used by many Linux users to read and write to NTFS drives, and and you can use it on your Mac too.
 It’s just a matter of knowing where to find it – and the answer is this blog post from 2010.
 It includes the most recent download for NTFS-3G for Mac.